algorandfoundation/beaker/blog/blog.md

 The `@external` decorator on the method exposes our defined method to callers and provides routing based on its `method selector`.
 The resulting method signature of this method is `add(uint64,uint64)uint64`.

 The method that has been tagged is a (mostly) valid [PyTeal ABI Method](https://pyteal.readthedocs.io/en/stable/abi.html#subroutines-with-abi-types).
-The exception here is that Beaker allows you to pass `self`, meaning you can take advantage of instance vars passed on initialization.
+The exception here is that Beaker allows you to pass `self`, meaning you can take advantage of instance variables passed on initialization.

 There is much more you can do with this method, including defining the [access control](https://algorand-devrel.github.io/beaker/html/decorators.html#authorization), changing which `OnComplete` types may be used to call it, or marking it as a `read-only` method.

-For more see the [Decorator docs](https://algorand-devrel.github.io/beaker/html/decorators.html)
+For more information, see the [Decorator docs](https://algorand-devrel.github.io/beaker/html/decorators.html)

 ## Interacting with the application

-Beaker provides an `ApplicationClient` to deal with the common needs like creation/opt-in/calling methods.
+Beaker provides an `ApplicationClient` to deal with common needs like creating/opting-in to/calling methods.

 It uses your `Application` definition to provide context like the schema or the arguments required for the methods being called.